samjulien/blog/_posts/2018-05-10-hashing-in-action-understanding-bcrypt.md

 ## Simplifying Password Management with Auth0

-The main idea of authentication is to compare two hashes and determine if they match each other.
+The main idea of password verification is to compare two hashes and determine if they match each other.
 The process is very complex.
 A solid identity strategy demands an organization to keep current with cryptographic advances, design a process to phase out deprecated or vulnerable algorithms, provide pen testing, invest in physical and network security among many others.
 With all factors considered, it isn't easy or inexpensive.

 You can minimize the overhead of hashing, salting and password management through [Auth0](https://auth0.com/).
 We solve the most complex identity use cases with an extensible and easy to integrate platform that secures billions of logins every month.

 Auth0 helps you prevent critical identity data from falling into the wrong hands.
 We never store passwords in cleartext.
 Passwords are always hashed and salted using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
-Additionally, data at rest and in motion is always encrypted by using TLS with at least 128-bit AES encryption.
+Both data at rest and in motion is encrypted - all network communication uses TLS with at least 128-bit AES encryption.
 We've built state-of-the-art security into our product, to protect your business and your users.

 Make the internet safer, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a> today.